Free, general admission

 James Dunham, viola

-Chris Ellis and Brinton Averil Smith, cello
+Chris Ellis & Brinton Averil Smith, cello

 Artists